Story written & researched by Sean Fagan for SaintsAndHeathens.com

-Documented accounts suggest the first games of rugby to be played in Australia occurred in Melbourne in 1858, and in Sydney c.1865.
-A recent finding though suggests that the rugby game was played much earlier, in Tasmania, with ‘old Brooke’ the man responsible.
+Documented accounts suggest the first games of Rugby to be played in Australia occurred in Melbourne in 1858, and in Sydney c.1865.
+A recent finding though suggests that the Rugby game was played much earlier, in Tasmania, with ‘old Brooke’ the man responsible.

 In the first half of the 1800s the most populated colony outside of New South Wales was Tasmania.
 Initially established as a significant and major convict penal colony, Tasmania (then known as Van Diemen’s Land) was also home to whaling operations, shipping communities, military barracks, agricultural land holdings and free settlers.